 Finalising solution development

 During pre-sales, there are two steps where solution development is started and refined.
 At Initial Project feasibility (during capture planning), and Solution Development and Pricing (during bidding).
-The extent to which the solution is completely resolved prior to receiving an order is a judgement call (as discussed above); some elements may not be completely resolved and certainly final design specifications ready for build will not have been completed.
+The extent to which the solution is completely resolved prior to receive an order is a judgement call (as discussed above); some elements may not be completely resolved and certainly, final design specifications ready for the build will not have been completed.
 This work is held over until an order is received.